enhlemaps/WARNERBROS-PROJECT/README.md

 - Understanding how web navigation works

 ## Status
-✅ Completed
+--Completed
-📚 Built as part of a school project in my first year
+--Built as part of a school project in my first year